Southwest's "Overhead Bin Wars" and Boarding Delays - Dallas - 1

 When I flew Southwest Airlines from Dallas Love Field on February 1, I couldn't help but feel a sense of nostalgia.

-Now, the reservation screen feels unfamiliar.
-Like other major airlines, it is divided into standard seats, preferred seats, and extra legroom seats.
-The feeling of "If you grab A group with a quick check-in 24 hours in advance, you're golden" has faded into history, replaced by a complicated tiered system where you have to pay extra to stretch your legs.
+The thrill of "getting into Group A with a quick check-in 24 hours in advance" has faded into history, replaced by a complicated world of tiers where you have to pay extra to stretch your legs.

 The boarding gate scene is also completely different.
 Instead of the familiar A, B, C pillar number signs, passengers are now greeted by boarding groups numbered 1 through 8.

-The most complaints arise from the so-called 'Gate-Forced Check-in' controversy.
-Passengers in boarding groups 7 and 8 are told, "The bins are full, so please check your bags for free," only to find empty spaces once they board.
+Passengers in boarding groups 7 and 8 are often told, "The bins are full, so please check your bags for free," only to find empty spaces on board.

 After missing a shuttle at Love Field and delaying my schedule by 20 minutes, I found myself questioning, "Is this really the Southwest I used to know?"